tel: +48 22 499 98 98

 • The use of a cover - a magnetic holder is recommended due to the limited production capabilities of creating threads or complex shapes in the magnet

-• Health risk associated with microscopic parts of magnets pose a threat, when accidentally ingested, which is particularly important in the aspect of protecting young children.
-Furthermore, tiny parts of these devices are able to complicate diagnosis after entering the body.
+• Potential hazard associated with microscopic parts of magnets pose a threat, when accidentally ingested, which is particularly important in the aspect of protecting young children.
+Additionally, tiny parts of these products can complicate diagnosis when they are in the body.

 Keep neodymium magnets away from GPS and smartphones.